Who Made Me a Princess: Volumes

-Anime
+Donghua

-A Chinese animated television series adaptation by Colored Pencil Animation was announced, and premiered on iQIYI on September 28, 2025, with the Japanese dub premiering on October 2 of the same year.
+A Chinese animated television series adaptation by Colored Pencil Animation was announced.
+The series was released from September 28 to December 28, 2025, on iQIYI, with the Japanese dub aired from October 2 to December 29 of the same year, on Tokyo MX and other networks.
 For the Japanese dub, the opening theme song is "Ii yo" (いいよ), performed by Daoko, while the ending theme song is "Sono Hitomi de" (その瞳で), performed by XAI.
-Crunchyroll is streaming the series under the title The Fated Magical Princess: Who Made Me a Princess.
+Crunchyroll streamed the series under the title The Fated Magical Princess: Who Made Me a Princess.
 Muse Communication licensed the series in Southeast Asia.